 This summertime paddle-wheeled attraction is also the perfect vessel for leaf peeping season.
-Aboard weekend sightseeing tours (and on some Mondays), you can take in 360-degree views of Harrisburg's riverfront, City Island, and the mountains to the north.
-Check the riverboat’s calendar for seasonal special-event cruises.
+Aboard weekend sightseeing tours, you can take in 360-degree views of Harrisburg's riverfront, City Island, and the mountains to the north.
+Check the riverboat’s calendar for up-to-date sailing times.

 This community park is one of Harrisburg’s outdoor gems, tucked away from the buzzing streets of Downtown Harrisburg.
 Wildwood features an educational nature center, gorgeous lake, and miles of walking and biking trails.
 While viewing the changing leaves, be on the lookout for friends of Wildwood – whitetail deer, hummingbirds, and various species of birds stopping in for a visit during their migration pattern.

 A short 30 miles northwest of Harrisburg, Little Buffalo State Park is rich natural beauty and history.
 Covered bridges and an historic old stone mill can be found on the state park grounds.
 But what you’re really there for are the hundreds of acres of serene, wooded forest.
 Enjoy more of the view by staying the weekend at one of the park’s campsites or cottages.

 Detweiler Park offers mile after mile of peaceful fall scenery.
 The expansive park covers 400 acres with 7 miles of trails winding through varied habitats.
 You’ll follow trails where the foliage surrounds you, then emerge into open spaces where you can see the red and golden canopies stretching across the landscape.
 Don’t be surprised to see deer, plus various species of birds including turkey, hawks, woodpeckers, and bluebirds.